 Evomela administration may damage spermatozoa and testicular tissue, resulting in possible genetic fetal abnormalities.
-Advise males with female sexual partners of reproductive potential to use effective contraception during and after treatment with Evomela [see Nonclinical Toxicology].
+Advise males with female partners of reproductive potential to use effective contraception during treatment with Evomela and for 3 months after the last dose [see Nonclinical Toxicology].

 Melphalan causes suppression of ovarian function in premenopausal women, resulting in amenorrhea in a significant number of patients.